-In our third year of the SB2 Town Meeting, we are trying to provide additional information to assist voters in making informed decisions about the many municipal challenges facing the Town.
+In our third year of SB2, we are again providing additional information to assist voters in making decisions about the many municipal challenges facing the Town.
 The process is different with regard to activity on this warrant.
 The Official Warrant remains one document.
 It is reviewed and discussed at the Deliberative Session.
-Following any changes at that session, a final format of the questions is created, called the Official Ballot.
-Thus SB2 is called the Official Ballot law.
-Following Deliberative Session, a VOTER GUIDE will be prepared to include any changes from Deliberative Session, and will include all of the material to be voted on at the polls March 8, 2011.
+After changes made at that session, a final format of the questions is created, called the Official Ballot.